Ways to Give

 Of stock, real property or gifts-in-kind, please call (804) 523-5181

 Planning giving provides flexible options to let you decide now on the terms of a future gift, such as a charitable gift annuity or simply naming Reynolds in your will.
-All gifts go to the J. Sargeant Reynolds Community College Educational Foundation, Inc., a 501(c)(3) organization.
-Your gift to J. Sargeant Reynolds Community College is an investment in the future of our students and the future of our region.
+All gifts go to the Reynolds Community College Educational Foundation, Inc., a 501(c)(3) organization.
+Explore your planned giving options and contact us to discuss.

 Supporting Programs that Matter to You

 Your unrestricted or restricted gift may be made to the annual Fund for Reynolds or as a Major Gift.
-The Fund for Reynolds supports a number of areas including student scholarships, library acquisitions, equipment and special projects.
 Major Gifts are usually larger-sized gifts of cash or other assets, often with installments paid across as many as five years and can be made for a number of purposes.

 Gifts to J. Sargeant Reynolds' endowment provide the Reynolds capital, the financial foundation on which its future depends.
 The Reynolds’ endowment grows through prudent investment to meet current and future needs, and the annual payout the endowment generates is used to support institutional goals and priorities.